hbacelar8/bacelarhenrique.github.io/_posts/2021-02-20-manage-ssh-key-on-github.md

 ---
-title:  "Add and configure SSH keys on Github"
+title:  "Add and Configure SSH Keys on Github"
 excerpt: How to set up a SSH key to your Github account and configure it locally.
-tags: ssh key git github
+tags: git tools
+last_modified_at: "2021-02-27"
 header:
   teaser: assets/images/git.jpeg
   overlay_image: assets/images/git.jpeg